Animal Liberation Orchestra

 Animal Liberation Orchestra (also known casually as ALO) is a California rock band currently signed to Jack Johnson's Brushfire Records label.
-They have released four full-length albums for Brushfire, as well as a number of prior independent releases including a film soundtrack.
+They have released seven full-length albums for Brushfire, as well as a number of prior independent releases including a film soundtrack.
 ALO consists of Zach Gill (Keys/Vocals), Steve Adams (Bass/Vocals), Dan "Lebo" Lebowitz (Guitar/Vocals) and Ezra Lipp (Drums/Vocals).

 History

 Forming the band (1989)

 Childhood friends Lebowitz, Adams and Gill (aka, LAG) formed their first band in junior high school in 1989 with drummer Matt West.
 Originally called Django, they recorded their first album entitled "Contact" the summer before their senior year in high school, and then moved to Santa Barbara together to attend college.
 When West returned home after a couple years, music mentor Brogan filled in.
 In the summer of 1996, the band moved to Augusta, Georgia, to tour the South and meet James Brown, achieving both.
 Upon their return to Santa Barbara, Brogan decided to move to Seattle, Washington.

 A new band name and drummer followed in 1997 – Magnum Family, with Josh Yafa on drums.
 The band was short-lived but funky, and grew a modest following in Isla Vista, California, where UCSB students mostly lived.